roman-milk/roman-milk.github.io/pet-mommyslut.md

  THE END...?...

  Author's Note to readers: How do I have Michael still get Crystal as his pet now?
 Or does the plot change?
 Or does it end now?
 Your suggestions and ideas are greatly appreciated as I seem to have painted myself into a corner with the plot twist.
-Report_Story #1